jpovey/SimpleAggregate/README.md

 # SimpleAggregate
-A package to help simplify applying events to a DDD aggregate from an event stream.
+A lightweight package to help simplify handling commands and applying events to an aggregate.

 ## Features

 - A simple `Aggregate` base class used to rehydrate and apply events to an aggregate
-- An `AggregateProcessor` to manage aggregates in combination with an event stream
+- An `AggregateProcessor` to manage an aggregate in combination with an event stream

 # How to use